maxdraad/hill-climber-challenge/README.md

 They get dropped randomly and only know the height of their current position.

-Players can interact with the api by making a random move (and cancelling without penalty), or moving in any direction(north/east/south/west), or move to a specific coordinate using moveto(x,y)
+Players can interact with the api by making a random move (and cancelling without penalty), or moving in any direction(north/east/south/west), or move to a specific coordinate using moveto(x,y).
+They do this by doing a simple get request containing their player name.
+They will get their score (height) returned to use for their game strategy.

 **Main components of this repo, for now just run the file:**
 - hosting.py: You will use this to host the game.
 Also contains the game logic.